 А former investment banker who returns home to help the LGBTI youth

-Single Step, the first successful LGBTI foundation in a ‘communist hungover ‘ country such as Bulgaria, founded by Ivan Dimov.
+Single Step, the first successful LGBTI foundation in the ‘communist hungover ‘ country-Bulgaria

 You can support Single Step on the link bellow: